-Last updated on November 1, 2022
+Last updated on November 3, 2023

 The equipment started and stopped over and over.
 My arms became spastic and tired.
 When the machine finally finished, I broke into tears.
 I hadn’t moved for two hours.
 Later, my daughter dropped off some cards from friends to encourage me.
-Among the cards was a Bible verse: “Be still and know that I am God.”
+Among the cards was a Bible verse, “He [God] says, ‘Be still, and know that I am God.’”

 While I never had to stay immobile for that long again, the discipline of being still showed me how difficult it can be in times of stress and uncertainty.

 I could have heard a pin drop in that room, all alone and motionless.
 God didn’t need to shout to get my attention.
 As I struggled to get through that challenging round of proton therapy, I heard His comforting, gentle voice.